Sudokamikaze/Slave/README.md

 That's it!
 You've made it!

-By hands
+By the hands
 =====

-There's some ENVs which need to be corrected:
+There're some ENVs which have to be corrected:

 ENV | Description
 -------:|:-------------------------